th3w1zard1/PyKotor/wiki/NSS-TSL-Only-Functions-Other-Functions.md

 - AWD-OEI 7/06/2004
 - This function adjusts a creatures stats.
 - oObject is the creature that will have it's attribute adjusted
-- The following constants are acceptable for the nAttribute parameter:
+- The following constants [ARE](GFF-File-Format#are-area) acceptable for the nAttribute parameter:

 - `oObject`: object
 - `nAttribute`: int